buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

 this will be the way for end-users to specify the platform for which they want to create single OCI artifact.
 > **Note**
 > We want to avoid duplicated information, we expect to have `targets` with all the platform supported by a buildpack

+- Add `targets` section to `buildpack.toml` to help Buildpack Authors to include support for new platforms without having to update their `pack buildpack package` command in their CI/CD pipelines

 - A new folder structure to organize the buildpacks binaries for multi-arch images
 ```bash